WORLD PREMIERE

 (Note: These shows contain lyrics to popular songs and some may not be suitable for all ages.)

-Experience silent film as never before in the first ever partnership between the Peoria Riverfront Museum and the Museum of Modern Art.
+Experience silent film as never before in the first-ever partnership between the Peoria Riverfront Museum and The Museum of Modern Art, New York, featuring new restorations from MoMA’s renowned collection.

-The Peoria Riverfront Museum is proud to present a digitally restored version of Henry King’s 1925 Stella Dallas with live musical accompaniment featuring the the Peoria Symphony Orchestra.
-This special performance offers an extraordinary evening combining the art of film with a live musical score a that elevates the cinema into a truly immersive experience.
+The Peoria Riverfront Museum is proud to present a digitally restored version of Ernst Lubitsch’s 1925 Lady Windermere’s Fan with live musical accompaniment featuring the Peoria Symphony Orchestra.
+This special performance offers an extraordinary evening combining the art of film with a live musical score that elevates the cinema into a truly immersive experience.

 5:30 p.m. - Welcome reception with cocktails and hors d’oeuvres